You can measure the impact of your campaigns across various channels and optimize your marketing activities with the Revenue attribution service.

 - Last Touch - This model attributes 100% of the generated revenue to the last touchpoint made before the purchase.
 It reveals what closed the deal and helps you determine which campaigns have the highest conversion rates.

 We recommend using this model if the primary goal of your Attribution Model is to see the conversion of your campaigns.

-It determines how long, after a purchase a customer interaction can still be attributed.
+It determines how long, after a customer interaction a purchase can still be attributed to it.
 The Revenue Attribution Service will analyze marketing communication that was sent to your customers before they made a purchase based on the selected time period.

 The value specified for the Attribution Window should be between 1 and 365 days.